 Frequently Asked Questions

-Applicants who do not satisfy the English proficiency requirements for admission may be admitted to USF and enroll in Academic English for Multilingual Students (AEM) courses, along with other academic courses, during their first semesters at USF.
-Students admitted are required to take AEM courses concurrently with USF academic courses.
-Normally, English-Required admission requires a minimum TOEFL score of 65 iBT, with no subscore below 8; an IELTS Overall Band Score of at least 6.5 with no subscore below 6.0; or a PTEA Overall Score above 40.
+Applicants who do not satisfy the English proficiency requirements for unconditional admission may be admitted to USF on the condition that they enroll in Academic English for Multilingual Students (AEM) courses, along with other academic courses, during their first semesters at USF.
+Students admitted as English Conditional are required to take AEM courses concurrently with USF academic courses.
+Normally, English-Conditional admission requires a TOEFL score of 65 iBT, with no subscore below 14; an IELTS Overall Band Score of at least 6.5 with no subscore below 6.0; or a PTEA Overall Score above 40.

-Please Note: Nursing applicants are not eligible for English-Required admission, and must meet the minimum English proficiency requirements.
+Please Note: Nursing applicants are not eligible for English-Conditional admission, and must meet the minimum English proficiency requirements.

-Students for whom English is not the primary language must have a TOEFL, IELTS, or PTEA score to be eligible for English Conditional admission.
+Students must have a TOEFL, IELTS, or PTEA score to be eligible for English Conditional admission.

 The number of AEM courses a student must take depends on their TOEFL, IELTS, or PTEA score when admitted, and the results of the English Placement Test, taken on campus when they arrive.
 Typically, students take between 4 and 12 units of AEM courses per semester.

-Yes, all AEM courses count for elective credit toward graduation.
+Yes, all AEM courses count for elective credit.
 AEM courses are included in the cumulative GPA, but not in the major GPA.

 Students will have two advisors.
 Undergraduate students who are taking AEM classes are advised by AEM faculty for AEM courses and by advisers in their major for non-AEM courses.
-An AEM faculty advisor is assigned to newly admitted students before the beginning of each semester and will be in contact with each student during and between semesters.
+An AEM faculty advisor is assigned to newly admitted students after the beginning of each semester and will contact each student during advising period.